shamsway/shamsway.github.io/_posts/2018-07-23-CLUS-recap.md

 * Come prepared to learn a lot, and keep a notebook handy.
 You may find yourself wanting to take notes when least expected.
 * Put yourself out there.
 Go out of your way to introduce yourself to peers in sessions, during meals, and at parties.
 Bring business cards.
 * If you're social, hit the Tweetups.
 This is a great place to meet people and network.
 * Go easy at the parties.
-You'll do yourself no favors by trying to make it through the next day hung over.
+You'll do yourself no favors by trying to make it through the next day hungover.
 * HAVE FUN.

 {: .center}